Resurgence and Riemann--Hilbert problems for orientifolded conifolds: Resurgence analysis

 When $\rho=\mathbb{R}_{>0}$, suppose that $0<\rmRe(t)<1$, $\rmIm(t)>0$, and that $\lambda$ belongs to the sector bounded by $l_0$ and $l_{-1}$.
 Under the additional condition $\rmRe(t)<\rmRe(\check{\lambda}+1)$, we obtain the identity

-in which $G_3$ denotes the function expressed via the triple sine function as in \cite[(27)]{bridgeland-2020-7a4fdc8b}. \item (Stokes jumps) Let $\rho_k$ denote a ray lying in the sector bounded by the Stokes rays $l_k$ and $l_{k-1}$.
+\item (Stokes jumps) Let $\rho_k$ denote a ray lying in the sector bounded by the Stokes rays $l_k$ and $l_{k-1}$.
 When $\rmIm(t)>0$, the following relation holds on the intersection of their domains of definition in $\lambda$: